|

 Biel: I was just told that there's something

-of until a couple of days ago, but I looked them up on the web
+a couple of days ago, but I looked them up on the web and they have

-that movement.
-But the Stuckists are a good example, who are in
+movement.
+But the Stuckists are a good example, who are in fact… They

-fact… They set themselves up in fact in opposition to Modernism
+set themselves up in fact in opposition to Modernism in British art,

-in British art, so they're anti-Tracey Emin, they're anti-Damien
+so they're anti-Tracey Emin, they're anti-Damien Hirst.
+But they're

-do get a lot of people who like [not clear] paintings, so maybe
+a lot of people who like [not clear] paintings, so maybe they'll all

 Steven Biel: There are 19 items on the 1999